ebayboy/clib/README.md

 # clib
-use cmake create  static  so
+build so method:

+1. cmake_build build so with cmake

+2. build so with shell && g++